Boundaries and consent

 Sexting and sexual photographs

-If we send sexual content to a person without consent, it is sexual abuse.
+If we send sexual content to a person without consent it is sexual abuse.
 It can be photos, videos, or written text.
-The same applies to sharing that kind of content without consent, record without consent, or force without consent.
-All the above is subject to a criminal offense.
+The same applies to sharing, recording, forcing or threatening to share sexual content without consent.
+All the above is subject to a criminal offence.

 It is important to be on the same page when it comes to sexual photos and messages and respects each other‘s boundaries.
-Don‘t pressure the other person or send something they don‘t expect.
+Do not pressure the other person or send something they do not expect.
 The other person needs to decide to participate in sexual, online communication.
 Even if you like having that communication, you also have to respect the rights of others to make their own decisions.

 Legal consequences